-If you're flying through Chicago O'Hare Airport, this extensive guide is here to help you every step of the way.
+If you're flying to, through, or from Chicago ORD Airport, this extensive guide will help you every step of the way.
 From flight status and tracking to airline departure terminals and gate locations, parking options, terminal maps, food and shopping directories, and more, we've got you covered.
 With our helpful tips and information, you'll be able to get from your door to your gate with ease and confidence.
-For more comprehensive information about other major commercial airports, check out the iFly's Airport Guide.
-So sit back, relax, and let us guide you through ORD!
+For more comprehensive information about most other commercial airports, check out the iFly's Airport Guide.

 When to Arrive

-Chicago O'Hare Airport can be overwhelming due to its size and complexity.
+With four terminals and multiple concourses, ORD Airport can be overwhelming due to its size and complexity.
 To help navigate the airport, use iFly.com's interactive airport maps.
 These maps provide detailed information about each terminal, including the location of gates, restaurants, and shops.
-You can also use the maps to find the nearest restroom or ATM.
+You can also use our maps while on your mobile to find the nearest terminal amenity, such as a restroom, restaurant, or ATM.

-To avoid delays at Chicago O'Hare Airport, be sure to check the status of your flight before arriving at the airport.
+To avoid delays, be sure to check the status of your flight before arriving at the airport.
 You can do this by visiting the airport's website or using a flight tracking app.
 If your flight is delayed, try to stay updated on the status and make alternate travel arrangements if necessary.
 Also, be sure to pack your carry-on bag efficiently and follow TSA guidelines to avoid any delays at security checkpoints.

 Security Wait Times